Your Guide to Pensions

 • Work in the UK.

-There are special rules for employees earning less than the minimum earning threshold and those aged under 22 who wish to join the scheme.
-Employers (or the pension provider) will need to be careful to ensure that proper monitoring is in place to ensure that those eligible are included within a pension scheme.
+Special rules apply to employees earning less than the minimum earning threshold and those aged under 22 who wish to join the scheme.
+Employers (or the pension provider) must ensure that proper monitoring is in place to ensure that those eligible are included in a pension scheme.

 You will not have to auto-enrol into a suitable scheme if: